Phil Heath, "The Gift", is the greatest bodybuilder of all time whose shoulders, forearms, and arms have not been matched.

 How Many Hours Does Phil Heath Workout?

-Phil Heath works out approximately 2 hours.
-Heath's workout consists of three to five movements per muscle group and persists for around two hours.
-He concentrates on the technical performance of the exercises, akin to Arnold Schwarzenegger and Ronnie Coleman, both of whom have won Mr. Olympia several times.
+Phil Heath works out for approximately 2 hours, focusing on three to five movements per muscle group and emphasizing technical performance, akin to the approaches of renowned Mr. Olympia winners.

 How Do I Get My Forearms Like Phil Heath?

-You get your forearms like Phil Heath by performing high-volume arm exercises and employing the time-under-tension approach.
-Some workouts include Heath curls, concentration curls, dips, rope pushdowns, and incline two-dumbbell extensions.
+To get forearms like Phil Heath, perform high-volume arm exercises and use the time-under-tension approach, including workouts such as Heath curls, concentration curls, dips, rope pushdowns, and incline two-dumbbell extensions.

 References: